Thursday 12 September 2024

 20 August

 Once back in Jomtien, I waited for my second bicycle to be serviced and started packing my panniers for my trip around Asia.
-I packed, cleaned the room, and got rid of loads of stuff I’d collected during my stay in Jomtien—none of which I really needed and surely not anything I’ll lug around with me on a bicycle trip.
+I packed, cleaned the room, and got rid of loads of stuff I’d collected during my stay in Jomtien—none of which I really needed and, indeed, not anything I’d lug around with me on a bicycle trip.

 Jomtien – Nong Khai